hpi-schul-cloud/edtrio/README.md

 Internal plugins will lie in `src/plugins` and should be completely isolated.

+#### Build

+To build the editor, simply run `npm run build`.
+Currently, external assets are not supported, so make sure everything is inline.
+If you need to use PNG or other external assets, you can temporarily use the [parcel url loader plugin](https://www.npmjs.com/package/parcel-plugin-url-loader).

+#### Integration in schulcloud-client

+Once built, push your build to github.
+Then, copy the commit hash and use jsdelivr to generate a static link to the script, for example: `https://cdn.jsdelivr.net/gh/schul-cloud/edtrio@COMMIT_HASH/dist/index.js`.
+You can then pass this url to the schulcloud-editor as `process.env.EDTR_SOURCE`.
+When you go to the current topic editor, you can now add the query `?edtr=true` to load the new editor.

 ## License

 The project is licensed under the [MIT License](LICENSE).